cyhap/beginner_tutorials/README.md

 Building Package:
 - Note the building of this package was actually an instruction in Creating Package tutorial as well.
 No new files were added.
 (The build directory resides in the catkin_ws and we were instructed not to include that in our github repository.)

+Understanding Nodes:
+-  This tutorial primarily focused on running the ros nodes and understanding how they work.
+No new files were added.